pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 There are a couple of reasons that this pattern is helpful.
 One, in this particular case, is that the `forwardPrometheusService` function exists to forward the Prometheus service to localhost, so we can check it.
 If you are running in-cluster, we probably don't need it!
 So we could add a conditional to determine if we need to run that function - which makes our code a lot clearer.

 Additionally, by breaking out the function, we can easily reuse it in other places in our code.
-For example, if we wanted to forward the Prometheus service to a different port, we could simply change the `localPort` parameter.
+For example, if we wanted to forward the Prometheus service to a different port, we could change the `localPort` parameter.